valoresports/coach-resources/docs/human-resources/code-of-conduct.md

-# Code of Conduct
+# Staff Code of Conduct

 Last updated: 18 March 2022

 1. We are customer-obsessed and want to make sure we deliver the best possible experiences to everyone.
+Do not engage in behaviour that jeapordizes the ability of yourself or us to deliver high-quality experiences.

 1. You may undertake external work, so long as: